miholmestech/linux-journey-/RangeForce-notes/Linux Core - 1.md

 ## Reflection
 This module helped me gain a better understanding of file editing on the command line.
 I enjoyed creating and modifying files.
 Redirecting output still feels strange, but I can tell it will get easier with more practice.
 I can already see how these skills will be useful for notes, logs, and quick edits while working in Linux.
+---

+# Module 3: Linux File Management

+> **Platform:** RangeForce – Linux Core Pathway
+> **Date:** 12-02-2025

+---

+## Objective
+Learn how to create, remove, copy, rename, and find files and directories within the Linux filesystem.

+---

+## Summary
+This module explained how to navigate the Linux filesystem and operate on files and directories.
+I practiced creating files and directories, removing them, copying and moving them, and searching for them using powerful command line tools.
+This is a foundational skill for working effectively in Linux.

+---

+## Tasks Completed
+- Created files and directories
+- Removed files and directories
+- Copied and moved files and folders
+- Renamed files and directories
+- Searched for files using different criteria
+- Searched for text patterns within files

+---

+## Commands Used
+- `touch`
+- `mkdir`
+- `ls -l`
+- `rm` / `rm -r`
+- `rmdir`
+- `mv`
+- `cp` / `cp -r`
+- `find`
+- `grep -r`

+---

+## Concepts / Notes

+### Creating Files and Directories
+- `touch filename` creates an empty file
+- `mkdir dirname` creates a directory
+- `ls -l` lists files in long format

+### Removing Files and Directories
+- `rm file` removes a file
+- `rm -r dir` removes a directory with its contents
+- `rmdir dir` removes an **empty** directory

+> 💡 **-r is recursive.
+I need to remember this for deleting full directories.**

+### Copying and Moving
+- `mv source dest` moves or renames
+- `cp source dest` copies
+- `cp -r sourcedir dest` copies directories recursively

+### Finding Files and Directories
+- `find /path -name "pattern"`
+- `find /path -type f` for files
+- `find /path -type d` for directories
+- `find /path -perm 644` for permissions

+### Searching Inside Files
+- `grep pattern filename`
+- `grep -r pattern /path` searches recursively

+---

+## Key Takeaways
+- File and directory management is a core Linux skill
+- `touch` and `mkdir` create files and folders
+- `rm` removes files and `rm -r` removes directories
+- `mv` can move or rename
+- `cp -r` copies entire directory trees
+- `find` and `grep` are powerful tools for searching

+---

+## Reflection
+I feel more confident creating, modifying, and deleting files and directories.
+The part I struggle with is remembering to add `-r` when removing or copying directories.
+I know I will probably make this mistake in the future, but repetition will help.
+Every time I run into the problem, it will reinforce the habit.
+Learning these basics makes navigating Linux much easier and I can already see how these skills will help in real systems.

+---